OmarEfat/GitHub/README.md

 ## Purpose

-#### The purpose of this article is to show how to houst your resume on Github using one of the static generator available like [Jekyll](https://jekyllrb.com/).
+#### The purpose of this article is to show how to host your resume on Github using one of the static generator available like [Jekyll](https://jekyllrb.com/).

 #### Main goals: